projectacrn/acrn-hypervisor/doc/tutorials/increase-uos-disk-size.rst

 .. note::

-   These steps are performed directly on the UOS disk image.
-The UOS VM **must** be powered off during this operation.
+   These steps are performed directly on the User VM disk image.
+The User VM **must** be powered off during this operation.

 Increase the virtual disk size